BrayLaak/us-air-quality-vs-cancer-rates/README.md

 It will:

-    Pull in data from csv and txt files gathered from the sources cited below
+    Pull in data from csv and tab delineated txt files gathered from the sources cited below

     Use built-in pandas functions to clean the data

-    Use custom functions to operate on the data

-    Make 2 basic plots with matplotlib or seaborn to visualize the requested data
+    Make 2 basic plots with matplotlib to visualize the data from each dataset and output the graphs to the following files:
+        "AQI Readings.pdf"
+        "CHF Deaths.pdf"

+    Combine the dataframes, plot the data on one graph for comparison, and output the graph to the following file:
+        "Combined Graph.pdf"

+# Instructions
+Clone the repository to your local machine.
+Install all requirements listed in "requirements.txt" Open a cmd terminal in us-air-quality-vs-heart-failure-rates\.venv\Scripts folder type the word "activate", and hit enter cd back to main folder and enter the command "python main.py" The graphs should now be generated and saved in the main folder

 # Sources
 A Kaggle dataset of US AQI data 1988-2022: